haer0248/catpalm-wiki-v2/docs/en_us/item/exchange_record_gemstone.md

     <tr><td><img src="https://i.imgur.com/av4OPF8.png" width="400"/></td><td><img src="https://i.imgur.com/4lduUoD.png" width="400"/></td></tr>
 </table>

-When the gem is activated, using it will perform the following actions:：
+When the gem is activated, using it will perform the following actions:
 - Retrieve the saved location from the gem
 - Save the current location into the gem
 - Teleport to the retrieved location